Decron/Whitebox-Code-GPT/README.md

 Yes: https://chat.openai.com/g/g-cwigWCh11-code-gpt-gpt

 # Sponsors
- **We are actively seeking organizations to sponsor this project in order to deliver the best possible programming assistants.
+ **We are actively seeking organizations to sponsor this project so we may deliver the best possible programming assistants.
 If you're interested in sponsoring us please send all inquiries to hadriogroup@gmail.com**<br><br>
  *This project was brought to you by The Hadrio Group.
 We are a San Francisco based community of MIT and UC Berkeley alumni that focuses on quality and data stewardship in AI.*<br><br>

  # Additional models